harishvc/dropbox-analytics/README.md

 #Dropbox Analytics
-Learn Dropbox API & perform basic analytics.
-Currently this project lists top 5 files by size and mime-type.
+Integrate with Dropbox API using ```node.js``` & perform basic analytics.
+Currently this project lists top 5 files (customizable) by size and mime-type.
 This project ignores directories and hidden files while processing.

 ##Get Started